bitnami/vulndb/README.md

 This repository contains the data and configuration provided by [Bitnami](https://bitnami.com) to generate its vulnerability database.

-Please note that this database is populated with information from the year 2020 to current days.
+Please note that this database is populated with information from the year 2020 onwards.

 ## How the database is created